Browning Hi-Power MkI (image courtesy JWT for thetruthaboutguns.com)

 The Hi-Power is a great gun for what it is, and for what it was designed for.
 It’s an even better gun for what it can be.
 You can easily spend a few thousand dollars on a Hi-Power, but most of that expense will be purely cosmetic.

 For under a grand, you can turn what is an historic and already very practical pistol into a fantastic firearm for duty, range, or everyday carry.
 That’s what I’ll be doing with this one.
 Unfortunately, Browning has discontinued the Hi-Power.
 Used models of any quality are quickly increasing in price, and gunsmiths familiar with the Hi-Power are starting to experience longer wait times.
-So now is the time to get one.
+FN, of course, is making an updated High Power, and while it’s a great gun, it just isn’t the same.

 Whether you keep it stock or customize it as your own, if you get a chance to shoot or to own a quality Hi-Power, jump at the chance.
 You’ll be glad you did.